 The bond between David and Jade gives others hope for a transcendent love.
 Other characters in the story have their own love stories, but witnessing the alliance between David and Jade moves them to question their own romantic relationships.
 David and Jade’s energetic connection moves and inspires others to discover their own capacities to give and to feel love.

 I am experiencing love everyday.
-I experience it through my relationship with Ezra.
-I also experience the many loves that exist in our existence through listening to and observing my friends, family, and even strangers.
+I experience it through my relationship with Eric.
+I also experience the many loves of others by listening to and observing my friends, family, and even strangers.
 Although love is all around, I unfortunately do not see many people consumed in a love like David and Jade.
 Some people have gone and will go their entire lives never feeling or knowing a love as infinite as the characters in the story.

 Humans are resilient beings and we can carry on life after love.
 We can find new mates when relationships end.
 We can develop deeper connections with ourselves and build our independence.
 But when there is a love as inconceivable as David and Jade’s, it is rare and unequaled.
 Spencer emphasizes this in the final pages, where his words are so beautiful, I held the book to my heart and wept.